FTBpro/go-workshop/coolfacts/docs/ex2-ping.md

 # Finish!
 <img src=https://user-images.githubusercontent.com/5252381/204150018-b6f1a5af-c557-443a-9301-7c0e98a4a3f7.png width="91">

 Congratulation!
-You've just implemented a web server and BL for returning facts.
+You've just implemented a web server!

-In the following exercise we will add an API for creating a fact, and a client application for calling our server.
+In the following exercise we will add an API for getting facts, create fact, client and introduce other packages.